 Subsequently, Jennifer was approached by the heads of the Water & Health: Epidemiology, Exposure and Risk Program at the Harvard School of Public Health to pursue a doctoral degree with full funding.
 Her time at Harvard was also filled with firsts.
 Jennifer taught Human Health and Global Environmental Change at Harvard Medical School, the first course in the country at a medical school about human health and the degradation of the global environment.
 She also returned to Bermuda to lead the Atlantis Mobile Marine Laboratory’s maiden voyage, which conducted a visionary study of Bermuda—including the island’s first examination of prenatal exposure to seafood contaminants.

 Jennifer's deep understanding of science and innovation hails from both sides of the table.
-She is the director of the Henry David Thoreau Foundation, a $10M fund that supports the next generation of environmental scholars and seed-funds visionary institutional programs, such as Voss Environmental Fellows at Brown University and Ecological Design Collaboratory at University of Vermont.
+She is the director of the Henry David Thoreau Foundation, a $10M fund that supports the next generation of environmental scholars and seed-funds visionary institutional programs, such as Voss Environmental Fellows at Brown University, Ecological Design Collaboratory at University of Vermont, and Planetary Health Undergraduate Scholars Program at Harvard College.

 “I WANT TO CROSS-FERTILIZE DIFFERENT SECTORS TO REFRAME THE NARRATIVE AND SHIFT THINKING,” SAYS GALVIN.
 “ENVIRONMENTAL PROBLEMS DON’T FIT NEATLY INTO BOXES AND THEIR SOLUTIONS DON’T EITHER.”